I’m Andrea Mara, author (crime), blogger (parenting), and mum of three (kids).

 I was offered redundancy or redeployment, and I decided, heart in mouth, to take the opportunity to make a change.
 I stepped away from the office, and into the world of freelance writing.
 I planned to try it for six months, and happily for me I’m still here.
-Mostly at night when I’d really quite like to be watching Netflix, but most of the time, I love it.
+Sometimes I resent it – like at night when I’d really quite like to be watching Netflix, but most of the time, I love it.

 A little bit on the personal side …

 I’m a list-maker and a note-taker; a sporadic diary-keeper and frequent photo taker.
 So this blog has become an extension of the obsessive cataloging – a hobby, an outlet, therapy, a soapbox, but also a personal record – a means of capturing moments for future reference – for me, for my husband, and some day, for my three smallies.

 My blog started out as an anonymous blog, and though I posted pictures of my kids, I liked keeping them relatively anonymous too.